 In 2003, the Company held 28.75% of the shares in Plearn Patt Co.,Ltd. (founded on September 25, 2002) with a registered paid-up share of THB 80 Million.
 In 2005, the Company increased the percentage of share holdings to 48.82% of registered and paid-up share capital was THB 170 Million, and in the fourth quarter of 2009, Mr. Thanong Chostisorayuth, the managing director of SE-EDUCATION Public Co., Ltd. chairs the position of acting school director of Plearnpattana school and became the Director of Plearn Pattana School in 2010.
+In the second quarter of 2012, Plearn Patt Co.,Ltd decreased its share capital and paid capital, with the remaining balance of 169,475,500 million Baht.
+Therefore, the Company's shareholding proportion has increased to 48.97%.

 The registering name of Plearn Patt Co., Ltd. is the name of the school called "Plearnpattana School", located at Bhuddhamonthon 2 Road, enrolling students from pre-kindergarten year up to twelfth grade.
 The first academic year started in 2004.
 This was the important gathering of more than 70 education-loving enthusiasts from several groups of people such as parents, teachers, academics and school executives, in collaboration with private organizations who played a significant role towards family institutions and education to create new concept schools, that aim to to create quality children for the country.